dy-sh/ue-marketplace-automation/readme.md

 ### remove_duplicates.py

 This script will help to remove duplicates from downloaded assets.
-It will find all saved `.html` pages and compare it names.
+It will find all the saved `.html` pages and compare their names.
-Next, it will ask you which file to keep.
+Then it will ask you which file to keep.
-It will remove `.html` and `.7z` file of duplicated asset.
+It will delete `.html` and `.7z` files of the duplicated asset.

 Example: